Tag: blessings

 • How does God being a “God of the Living” affect your understanding of the words from Isaiah?

-• Where in your life (immediate circle of influence) can you be a better witness and for God’s righteousness?
+• Where in your life (immediate circle of influence) can you be a better witness and voice for God’s righteousness?

 ※Prayer※